Lee and Karen Duquette

 Angel Oak plaque

 The Angel Oak was very hard to photograph.
 There were people everywhere.
-But the panorama below with people in the photo helps everyone to realize the size.
+But the panorama below with people in the photo helps everyone to realize the size of the tree.
 Photos cannot do the tree justice.
 The Circumference is 25.5 feet.
 The height is 65 feet.
 The area of shade is 17,000 square feet.
 The largest limb is 11.25 feet in circumference and 89 feet in Length.

 panorama of the Angel Oak